-About Panton VT
+Panton VT Real Estate

 Panton is a small town in Addison County, of approximately 700 residents, with the lake creating its Western border, and surrounded by Ferrisburgh, Vergennes, Waltham and Addison at the remaining.
-Directly across Lake Champlain is Westport, New York and the Adirondack Mountains behind.
+Directly across Lake Champlain is Westport, New York, and the Adirondack Mountains behind.
 A 17-mile drive East will find you in Middlebury, 27 miles North to Burlington.
 With some of the most exquisite lakeside properties, it is no surprise that residents feel they have found paradise (and no wonder why many refer to the region as the “Gold Coast” of Lake Champlain).
 As is much of the Champlain Valley, the gently sloping land meeting the shoreline is perfectly suited to farming and a picturesque background for lakeside living.

 The Addison County school system is comprised of three supervisory unions as well as several private schools.
 Panton residents wishing to send their children to public schools operate through the Addison Northwest Supervisory Union, utilizing the Vergennes Union Elementary School and the Vergennes Union High School.
-Other options include private schools in Middlebury and Bristol, including Aurora, Bridge School, Gailer School and Red Cedar School.
+Other options include private schools in Middlebury and Bristol, including Aurora, Bridge School, Gailer School, and Red Cedar School.

 On the Landscape

-There is plenty of opportunity for outdoor recreation including Button Bay State Park, in Ferrisburgh (253 acres on a bluff with 73 camp sites, facilities, picnicking, play area, swimming pool and access to the myriad of water sports the lake supports); D.A.R.
-State Park in Addison (a quiet spot for campers, great for bird watchers, and those wishing convenient boat access, offering facilities, picnic areas and 70 camp sites); Snake Mountain in Addison (with its moderate 3.6 hike to 180 vista view across the lake and Adirondack Mountains); and Kingsland Bay State Park in Ferrisburgh (264 acres with picnicking, swimming, facilities, and several buildings including a dining hall and theater, that have become popular in which to host large group gatherings from reunions to weddings).
-Important to mention for the bicycling enthusiasts, are the nine variably difficult loops of the Lake Champlain Bikeways.
+There is plenty of opportunity for outdoor recreation including Button Bay State Park, in Ferrisburgh (253 acres on a bluff with 73 campsites, facilities, picnicking, play area, swimming pool, and access to the myriad of water sports the lake supports); D.A.R.
+State Park in Addison (a quiet spot for campers, great for bird watchers, and those wishing convenient boat access, offering facilities, picnic areas and 70 campsites); Snake Mountain in Addison (with its moderate 3.6 hike to 180 vista view across the lake and Adirondack Mountains); and Kingsland Bay State Park in Ferrisburgh (264 acres with picnicking, swimming, facilities, and several buildings including a dining hall and theater, that have become popular in which to host large group gatherings from reunions to weddings).
+Important to mention for the bicycling enthusiasts are the nine variably difficult loops of the Lake Champlain Bikeways.
 Made of peaceful country roads, charming B&B’s, country stores, farm stands, historic sites and a plethora of shoreline parks, cyclists know these routes are among the most valued on the East Coast.
-Of course the V.A.S.T. non-profit private snowmobiling organization has been active for over 40 years, with 30,000+ members and 5000 miles of trails, some of which are found in Panton.
+Of course, the V.A.S.T. non-profit private snowmobiling organization has been active for over 40 years, with 30,000+ members and 5000 miles of trails, some of which are found in Panton.
 Clearly marked, well-mapped, and weaving in and out of Vermont’s wooded back country, local towns, villages, snow covered mountains, and along creeks and lakes the V.A.S.T. trails offer Vermont vista views and beautiful winter scenery, connecting Vermont’s VAST winter wonderland.

 The Basin Harbor Club is located along the Lake Champlain waters just a 10 minute drive North from Panton in Vergennes.
-This three-season hotel and resort is designated by the National Trust for Historic Preservation as an “Historic Inn of America” – one visit and you’ll experience the nostalgia locals cherish, with its Adirondack style décor, friendly Staff, sprawling gardens, wide covered porches, and an activities schedule loaded with authentic family-style programming.
+This three-season hotel and resort is designated by the National Trust for Historic Preservation as a “Historic Inn of America” – one visit and you’ll experience the nostalgia locals cherish, with its Adirondack style décor, friendly Staff, sprawling gardens, wide covered porches, and an activities schedule loaded with authentic family-style programming.
 With both hotel and cottage accommodations, great dining options, children’s camps, fishing, swimming, boating, tubing, paddle boarding, kayaking, and an 18 hole golf course, Basin Harbor offers something for everyone!

 Chimney Point, on Route 17W, tells the history of over 9000 years occupation at Chimney Point on Lake Champlain, one of the earliest and most intensely settled sites in the Champlain Valley.
 The Chimney Point History Trail is an informative stroll that teaches about the area’s early inhabitants.
 Permanent and rotating exhibits can be viewed from the museum.
-From the museum’s porch you’ll have a perfect view of the newly completed Champlain Bridge.
+From the museum’s porch, you’ll have a perfect view of the newly completed Champlain Bridge.
 The tiny Chimney Point Post Office is a charming step back in time.
-From spots along the shoreline you’ll appreciate beautiful vistas across to the Crown Point State Historic Site, the Champlain Memorial Lighthouse, and the Adirondack Mountains beyond.
+From spots along the shoreline, you’ll appreciate beautiful vistas across to the Crown Point State Historic Site, the Champlain Memorial Lighthouse, and the Adirondack Mountains beyond.

 Mount Independence in Orwell, open late May through October daily, features permanent exhibits highlighting the role Mount Independence played during the American Revolution and the Northern Campaign.
 The outdoor exhibit begins at the museum building and includes four separate trails, from .2 miles to 2.5 miles in length, each included in the trail guide and maps offered in the museum.